 When these sense movement they go on, and unless movement is back the way they came, everywhere they go they will be triggering sensors.
-Making it relatively easy for you to identify you intruder, or cause him or her to rethink their activity for the night.
+Making it relatively easy for you to identify your intruder or there whereabouts, or cause him or her to rethink their activity for the night.

 If the intruder continues to approach, you have a serious problem, but also you have bought time to alert authorities.

 While it is never a good idea to be to predictable, routines can still be useful.
 So while you may not do things at the same time you always do them the same way.

 So at whatever time you close the gate:

 - You always turn the perimeter lights on.

 - Ensure that the garage is secure.

 - Deadbolt and secure external doors and windows.